Callitris rhomboidea

-Callitris rhomboidea, commonly known as the Oyster Bay pine, Tasmanian cypress pine, Port Jackson pine, Illawarra Mountain pine, or dune cypress pine, is a species of conifer in the family Cupressaceae.
+Callitris rhomboidea, commonly known as the Oyster Bay pine, Tasmanian cypress pine, Port Jackson pine, Illawarra mountain pine, or dune cypress pine, is a species of conifer in the family Cupressaceae.
 It is native to Australia, occurring in South Australia, Queensland, New South Wales, Victoria and Tasmania.
-It has become naturalized near Auckland, New Zealand and can be found on the island of Taillefer Rocks in Tasmania.
+It has become naturalized near Auckland, New Zealand, and can be found on the island of Taillefer Rocks in Tasmania.

 Description

 Callitris rhomboidea is a spreading evergreen shrub or small tree growing to 15 meters tall.
-The hairless leaves are keeled dorsally, green or glaucous in colour, and typically measure 2-3 millimeters long, though some may grow to 7 millimeters.
+The hairless leaves are keeled dorsally, green or glaucous in colour, and typically measure 2-3 mm long, though some may grow to 7 mm.
 This species is monoecious.
-The female cones are spherical or near spherical and occur in clusters, measuring 8-25 millimeters in diameter when open.
-The male cones measure around 3 millimeters long, occurring at the ends of branches singly or in clusters.
+The female cones are spherical or near spherical and occur in clusters, measuring 8-25 mm in diameter when open.
+The male cones measure around 3 mm long, occurring at the ends of branches singly or in clusters.